How Much Is Your Sculpture Worth?

 How do we appraise your statue?

-Requesting an online valuation of your sculpture is simple and entirely free of charge.
+Requesting an online valuation of your sculpture is simple.
 You just need to complete our appraisal form with a brief description and some photos.
 This information will be sent directly to one of our experts who will provide you with a price range and sales advice.

 A team of experts and auctioneers

-If you own a statue, use our online form for a free appraisal.
+If you own a statue, use our online form for an appraisal.

 You will then be contacted by a member of our team of experts and auctioneers to give you an independent opinion of the market price.
 Should you wish to sell your sculpture, our specialists will also advise you on the various options available for selling at the best price.